JensD1/5-software-design/labs/lab3/README.md

 - Implement the **Singleton** pattern correctly (API, visibility, behavior).
 - Implement the **Observer** pattern (Subject/Observer roles, notifications).
 - Use Java’s **PropertyChange** mechanism to decouple events from handlers.
-- How to handle concurrency (e.g. double-checked locking).
+- How to handle concurrency (e.g. double-checked locking or holder pattern).
 - Add at least one **integration test** and one **unit test**.

 ## Context